Baklava: delicious everywhere

 Baklava is high on the list of my favorite desserts.
 This delicious dessert is a bit spendy to make, is sold by the pound, and is served mostly on special occasions.
 One of my favourite tasks at family parties was unpacking the boxes form Olympia Bakery and eating the walnut crumbs from the box.
 Occasionally I would steal honey-soaked layers of dough from the bottom or center of some pieces where it would not be noticed as easily.
 Baklava is and has always been one of my favourite desserts.

 Typically a Greek Baklava uses mostly or only honey syrup as a sweetener, where Turkish and most other Midde-Eastern baklava recipes will use a sugar syrup with little or no honey.
-Turkish baklava may be made using rose water to flavour the syrup, whereas Greek baklava tends more to lemon juice, although it is sometimes flavoured with orange blossom water.
+Greek baklava is mostly made with lemon juice, but may sometimes flavoured with orange blossom water.
+I had at one time been told that Turkish baklava may be made using rose water to flavour the syrup, which is done in some Balkan countries, but am assured that this is not the case.
+I am more recently informed that Turkish baklava is flavored only with lemon juice.

 While not always true, Turkish baklava ordinarily uses a light neutral oil, while Greek baklava is typically made with melted butter.
 Also, the Greek version is usually a walnut baklava, although almonds are sometimes used, while the Turkish version is usually a pistachio baklava.